Top 10 DAW Controllers

 4. SSL UF8 UC1 Control Bundle

 The structure of UC1 matches up with the Channel Strip & Bus Compressor plugins that it controls.
 These plugins are flip-based mostly on the hardware present in SSL’s legacy mixing consoles.
-For ergonomic causes, the Channel Strip controller has been break up into two – on the left you’ve got the filter and EQ, on the right you’ll discover the Compressor, Gate/Expander, and Channel Controls.
+For ergonomic causes, the Channel Strip controller has been broken up into two – on the left you’ve got the filter and EQ, on the right you’ll discover the Compressor, Gate/Expander, and Channel Controls.

 Then slap bang within the center we discover the legendary Bus Compressor controls, full with a physical dB reduction meter.
 There’s no audio traveling through UC1, but the addition of this bodily meter actually makes it feel like there may be.
 The illusion is full while you hear the sound coming from through these plugins!